Juventus v Brescia Match Preview and Scouting Report

 While that might work out in the short-term, if the defensive lapses, which for the most part have been individual errors, are cleaned up, the manager should remember that his mission is to deliver a different kind of football compared to the past, even at the cost of taking some lumps here and there, otherwise there is no point in going through with this.
 The upcoming fixtures will be key to see if he and the team can get back on track.

 Gianluigi Buffon played, and did it pretty well in the Coppa Italia, so he will likely have to wait for another time to break the Serie A appearance record.
 Mattia De Sciglio once again proved to be unreliable, so if Cuadrado sticks to the attack, or is simply rested, the choice at right back would be Danilo.
 This could be the right spot to rest one of the two centre-backs.
+Adrien Rabiot is set to play at box-to-box and, while the Frenchman has not exactly lit the league on fire, the comparison with the recent displays of Blaise Matuidi has been brutal and at least he is a good ball handler.

-Rodrigo Bentancur and Adrien Rabiot are set to play at box-to-box and, while the Frenchman has not exactly lit the league on fire, the comparison with the recent displays of Blaise Matuidi has been brutal and at least he is a good ball handler.
+MASSIVE UPDATE: Cristiano will rest in this one and it makes a lot of sense given the three-game week and how depleted the opponents are, now it will be up to Dybala and Higuain to pick the scoring.
+Miralem Pjanic and Matthijs De Ligt are also rumoured to be getting a day off.
+It would be a diamond formation is the Bosnian is out there, or an hybrid trident with Cuadrado if he is not, with Rodrigo Bentancur anchoring the midfield and Ramsey next to him.

-The attack is completely up in the air as, besides Cuadrado as winger, there are two further options: the return of the star-studded offensive trio, and the nature of the tilt would indeed allow it, or Aaron Ramsey starting in the hole.
 There is no denying that the Arsenal man has struggled to adapt to the Italian league and to his new team and has shown very little on the pitch besides some quality passing here and there, however, also due to health reasons, he has not had that month-long stretch where he plays consistently.
 Rabiot emerged in a big way once he went through that: with Douglas Costa on the shelf, it should be time to unleash Ramsey and see what he can do.
-Finally, keeping out Paulo Dybala is a non-starter without Costa, because you need at least one reliable creator.

 Probable lineup